GridMod/RTS-GMLC/RTS_Data/FormattedData/openTEPES/README.md

 **The workflow to create the input data for openTEPES based on the RTS-GMLC is as follows:**

 1. Run the python script Create_openTEPES_RTS-GMLC.py in the openTEPES directory.
-This file will import data from the SourceData folder and then write files out into the subfolder *RTS-GMLC* which are used in the next step.
+This file will import data from the SourceData folder and then write files out into the subfolder *RTS-GMLC*, which are used in the next step.
-2. The files (CSV files) in the subfolder *RTS-GMLC* are in the openTEPES format, which are classified between dictionaries and data.
+2. The files (CSV files) in the subfolder *RTS-GMLC* are in the openTEPES format which are classified between dictionaries and data.
 Then, the openTEPES should be installed by:
 ```
 pip install openTEPES
 ```